 The state of emergency caused by the coronavirus pandemic has created a challenging situation for everyone.
 Community associations will need to adapt their policies and procedures in order to continue operations while dealing with the realities of the current economic environment.
 Accordingly, being proactive and contacting the association’s legal counsel to setup a plan to deal with an anticipated increase in delinquencies should be a top priority for community associations.

 Kevin Hirzel is the Managing Member of Hirzel Law, PLC and concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association and real estate law.
 Mr. Hirzel is a fellow in the Community Associations Institute’s College of Community Association Lawyers, a prestigious designation given to less than 175 attorneys in the country.
 He has been a Michigan Super Lawyer’s Rising Star in Real Estate Law from 2013-2019, an award given to only 2.5% of the attorneys in Michigan each year.
 Mr. Hirzel has been named a Leading Lawyer in Condominium & HOA law by Leading Lawyers Magazine in 2018 and 2019, an award given to less than 5% of the attorneys in Michigan each year.
 He represents community associations, condominium associations, cooperatives, homeowners associations, property owners and property managers throughout Michigan from Hirzel Law, PLC’s offices in Farmington and Traverse City.
-He may be reached at (248) 478-1800 or [email protected].
+He may be reached at (248) 480-8758 or firstname.lastname@example.org.